arton0306/Configure/note/systemverilog.md

 assignment is implied.
 (1800-2017 6.5 page 85)
 *  If a data type is not specified in the net declaration or if only a range and/or signing is specified, then the data type of the net is implicitly declared as logic.
 (1800-2017 6.7.1 page 98)
-*  A valid data type for a net shall be one of the following:
+*  A valid data type for a net shall be one of the following: (1800-2017 6.7.1 page 98)
    *  A 4-state integral type, including a packed array or packed structure.
    *  A fixed-size unpacked array or unpacked structure, where each element has a valid data type for a net.
 *  The default initialization value for a net shall be the value z.
+(1800-2017 6.7.1 page 98)

 ## integer